Nadi-System/nadi-system/paper.md

 their standard output is used to communicate values back to the NADI System.

+Since DSLs have tradeoffs such as steep learning curves that can hinder adoption, a Python library `nadi-py` is available to use the NADI Task System functions from Python (without the DSL).

-Instructions on how to use them are available on the plugin developer guide section of Nadi Book [@nadi-book-070].
+Instructions on how to use them are available on the plugin developer guide and python library sections of the NADI Book [@nadi-book-070].

 # Acknowledgements